mgrahamjo/blooper/README.md

 #### Make Blooper global

-Globals are generally a last resort, but I'll let you make an exception for Blooper, since it's really intended to be global in nature - it's use is to replace language constructs, after all.
+Globals are generally a last resort, but I'll let you make an exception for Blooper, since it's really intended to be global in nature - its use is to replace language constructs, after all.

 ```javascript
 let response;